Puneet-G/Impersonator-NNProject/README.md

-# Impersonator
+# Impersonator - Liquid Warping GAN: An Exploratory Analysis
-PyTorch implementation of an ICCV 2019 paper:
+PyTorch implementation and expansion of an ICCV 2019 paper:

 Liquid Warping GAN: A Unified Framework for Human Motion Imitation, Appearance Transfer and Novel View Synthesis